Brandwatch vs Meltwater Comparison

 Meltwater includes a Sales Intelligence module with access to 20 million businesses and 150 million contacts, plus a competitive intelligence graph of 45 million relationships.

-However, ZoomInfo's B2B data is far more comprehensive (500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified emails) and is verified through a proprietary collection system with 300+ human researchers at up to 95% accuracy.
+However, ZoomInfo's B2B data is far more comprehensive (500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified emails) and is verified through a proprietary collection system backed by 300+ human researchers at up to 95% accuracy.
+In a Fortune 500 competitive RFP analyzing 25 million contacts, an independent consultant found that "no other competitor came even close."

 Which platform offers a free tier or free trial?